parmegv/leap_doc/docs/platform/config.md

       }
     }

-If the value string is prefixed with an '=' character, the value is evaluated as ruby.
+If the value string is prefixed with an '=' character, the result is evaluated as ruby.
 For example:

     {
       "domain": {